skoofer/skoofer.github.io/_posts/2020-09-21-review-book-the-miracle-of-mindfulness.md

 This is a letter by Thich Nhat Hanh —a Vietnamese Buddhist monk living on exile— to another monk in Vietnam in the midst of the war in 1975, later turned into a book.
 It is mainly a spiritual guide for the people of a war-torn country to guide them into a more mindful life.

-Although it starts describing the notion of Mindfulness in a simple and understandable way, including a few interesting techniques on breath-control and meditation; majority of the book then turns into a series of disconnected topics of Buddhist Philosophy from Nhat Hanh's eyes.
+Although it starts describing the notion of Mindfulness in a simple and understandable way, including a few interesting techniques on breath-control and meditation; majority of the book then turns into a series of disconnected topics of Buddhist Philosophy from Nhat Hanh’s eyes.

-The book didn't work well for me; because I had the expectation of introduction to the notions of Mindfulness & Meditation from an Eastern standpoint; whereas this is an more of an esoteric book of Buddhism philosophy.
+The book didn’t work well for me; because I had the expectation of introduction to the notions of Mindfulness & Meditation from an Eastern standpoint; whereas this is an more of an esoteric book of Buddhism philosophy.

-I would not recommend for people, like me, who is mostly interested in getting a perspective on Mindfulness.
+I would not recommend for people, like me, who is mostly interested in getting just a perspective on Mindfulness and not go deep into it —especially not its ties to Buddhism—.
 This one is too esoteric for such purpose.
-However there are a few techniques in there (e.g. washing the dishes mindfully) which can be tried out easily which makes it an OK book if you want to cultivate basic breath-control and mindfulness habits.
+However there are a few techniques in there (e.g. washing the dishes mindfully) which can be tried out easily which makes it an OK book if you want to cultivate basic breath-control and mindfulness habits into your daily life.

 My rating: 4/10